 The companies profoundly recognize the education taken from any of the UK institutions.
 This would be a plus for you as a student and would strengthen your base to uplift your skills and potential for high salary packages.

-PSW (Post Study Work) was implemented again from 2020 January.
-It has been beneficial fo students with the study visa (Tier 4) in the UK as it will provide students with enough time to search for jobs in their fields and secure a work visa (Tier 2) during their stay in the UK.
+PSW (Post Study Work Permit) was implemented again from 2020 January.
+It has been beneficial for students with the study visa (Tier 4) in the UK as it will provide students with enough time to search for jobs in their fields and secure a work visa (Tier 2) during their stay in the UK.

 The UK consists of England, Wales, Scotland, and Northern Ireland.
 Your tuition fee will vary depending on your course, university, and in which part of the UK you are studying.
 The average tuition fee for undergraduate bachelor’s degree ranges from 6,000 to 16,000 GBP annually.
 You must pay an average tuition fee of 10,000 to 20,000 GBP yearly for the master’s degree, and 13,000 to 19,000 GBP annually for the doctoral degree.

 If you have been dreaming of studying in the UK, then you have come to the right place.
 At ImmiVoyage Consultanc, will make all your dreams come true.
 Get in touch with us if you have any query regarding studying in the UK.

 Yes.
 It is possible in some cases.
 Those who want to study GCSE and A-Level and are under 17 can take the college’s internal English exam in the UK study office.
 Similarly, some universities have their internal language exam in addition to IELTS, which they also approve.

 Yes.
 Some other English exams like SELT (Secure English Language Test) are also accepted, including TOEFL (Test of English as a Foreign Language).